 He is the author or co-author of six books in Italian on electronics, computer programming, computer graphics and the mathematics used in computer systems and one book forthcoming, and the author of hundreds of papers and articles in professional journals on these subjects.
 In 2007 he published Mass Contacts in Italian and in 2009 in English.

-Stefano Breccia is married and the father of two grown sons.
-He is retired and lives with his wife in the city of Chieti, Italy.
+Stefano Breccia was married and the father of two grown sons.